Famous Friends: Background

 In 2017, Young joined Brown for the duet "Setting the Night on Fire" on the deluxe edition of Brown's self-titled album.

 At the 2020 CMT Music Awards, Young performed "Drowning" in honor of Brown, whose drummer, Kenny Dixon, was killed in a car accident in October 2019, during CMT Artists of the Year.
-Since then Young and Brown developed a deep beloved friendship.
+Since then Young and Brown developed a friendship.

 Young told to People: "Kane and I have gotten to know each other over the years, from him being on tours with me, from us writing together, from me guesting on his album in the past.
 All of this stuff came together.
 'Famous Friends' is fun, it's super uptempo and I got to sing with my buddy Kane.
 All of this worked out as perfect as it possibly could on one song."

 Rutherford, Hamilton and Davidson counties in Tennessee are referred to in the lyrics, as Rutherford and Hamilton are the home counties of Young and Brown, respectively, while Davidson is where Nashville is located.